UeberDaniel/Meadow-Ws2812Display-Driver/README.md

 * 4 x 32x8 panel in 1x4, 2x2 and 4x1 orientation
 * 32 x 16x16 panel in 8x4 orientation

+## UPDATE:
+This may have an effect when using images with an LED display (if it has a high number of pixels), the conversion requires a lot of memory and can lead to a crash in the worst case.
+The memory used should be calculated beforehand.
+When changing the image (with Micrographics), the previously used ram should be released again (depending on the display resolution, if there was a high RAM usage it ca lead to a crash).
+This means the required net RAM bytes utilization for this extension is equal to the number of pixels in the LED grid * 7 (for the output stream) * 3 (for the screen buffer) + ( 1 * LED grid (for the lookup table)) + 4 bytes for the byte to LED Strop mapping.
+Means 11 * the number of bytes of the RGB LED number + 4 bytes.
+IGraphicsDisplay & ISpiPeripheral & C# mono overhead not included.

 ## TODO:
 * Add support for rotating and flipping the display